dana-team/platform-backend/docs/api/secrets.md

 ### Read a Secret

 - **GET** `/v1/namespaces/{namespace}/secrets`
-  - **Description**: Retrieve details of a specific secret, either generic, TLS, or opaque.
+  - **Description**: Retrieve details of a specific secret, TLS, or opaque.
   - **Path Parameter**: `namespace` - The namespace of the secrets.
   - **Response**: Returns the secret details or an error message if not found.
     ```json